PCOM South Georgia Programs | Campus and Community Partnerships

 • Preventive techniques for reducing injuries and chronic disease

-• Tracking health trends in rural populations to identify key areas for intervention.
+• Tracking health trends in populations to identify key areas for intervention.

 • Developing data-informed programs that enhance long-term community health.